 This being said, a bike sharing scheme is growing in popularity within Johannesburg and officials are slowly putting more infrastructure in place to make cycling throughout the city far safer.

 So beat the traffic, save money, and get fit by cycling to work and avoiding the horrendous ‘rush hour from hell’.

-The UNESCO World Heritage, Cradle of Humanity, is home to around 40% of the world’s human ancestor fossils.
+The UNESCO World Heritage, Cradle of Humankind, is home to around 40% of the world’s human ancestor fossils.